tireminnanzi/HomeExp/README.md

              in this page there is a space in the middle where the user can drop three kind of docuemnts from bank or credit card, in 2 different PDF structures or a CSV file to extract data.
 There is also a red button in the bottom right corner to delete all data and restart" the press of this button requres confirmation from a popup window.
 Once the file is dropped to the upload space, it is parsed for the expenses data and once data is extracted is pushed to the server.
 During this procedure a progression bard is visualized to check the status of the upload.
 When the upload is finished the visualization is automatically transferred to Data categorization.
          1.2.1.2 PAGE DATA CATEGORIZATION
              on the left there is the list of expenses that is read from the server when entering this page.
 At webpage reload this page is visualized with the first expense selected, expense list can be navigated bz the up and down arrows to select each expense, or clicking on it with the mouse.
 On the right there is a space for categorization buttons, when a button is clicked it is added below the expense line.
 When is pressed on the expenses line, it is deleted from the line.
 There are three level of characterization, for example Food - groceries - Aldi. first level categories can be food, house, transport.
 Second level categories can be for food: groceries, small shop, restaurants. third level can be for groceries: vegetables, meat, drinks.
 The button visualization is automatical on the highest categorization to be chosen on the selected expense.
-             When the expenses has no category, only first level category are visualized with the color Red, once one category is chosen and added to the expense it appear the second level buttons in orange, once chosen the third level category is visualized in dark yellow color.
+             When the expenses has no category, only first level category are visualized with the color Blue, once one category is chosen and added to the expense it appear the second level buttons in orange, once chosen the third level category is visualized in Red color.
 When one category is deleted form one expense it deletes also the subcategories and pull the button visualization for the higher category choice.
          1.1.3 Page "Data visualization"
              This page is not yet defined, it will be defined once finished the data storage management 1.3 COMMUNICATION BETWEEN FRONTEN AND BACKEND